 6 Steps to Improving Self-Esteem

 Guest Writer for Wake Up World

-Self esteem is based on our perceptions.
-So before introducing ways to boost self esteem and confidence in your life, we must first be able understand what I refer to as the ‘self-concept’.
+Self-esteem is based on perceptions.
+So, before introducing ways to boost self-esteem and confidence in your life, we must first understand what I refer to as the ‘self-concept’.

 What is the Self Concept?

 In my experience, many people don’t have a clear picture of their self-concept, or a bright picture at that.
-But we can increase our sense of self-esteem by developing our self-concept, becoming aware and conscious of our self, gradually challenging what we know about ourselves, and learning to use both our strengths and weaknesses to our advantage.
+However, we can increase our self-esteem by developing our self-concept, becoming aware and conscious of ourselves, gradually challenging what we know about ourselves, and learning to use our strengths and weaknesses to our advantage.

-Since self esteem is based on our perception, it also affects our perception of what is possible, therefore developing a higher self esteem can direct your life into many directions.
-Once we are able to perceive that our accomplishments can be unlimited – that we are unlimited – it helps to determine the capacity at which you set your goals.
+Since self-esteem is based on perception, it also affects our perception of what is possible.
+Therefore, developing a higher self-esteem can direct your life in many directions.
+Once we are able to perceive that our accomplishments can be unlimited—that we are unlimited—it helps to determine the capacity at which we set our goals.

-Changing the world seems next to impossible according to the general consensus.
-However it’s only the ones who set the bar at changing the world who are capable of such a feat.
+According to the general consensus, changing the world seems next to impossible.
+However, only those who set the bar for change are capable of such a feat.

 We can take small steps toward our goals.
-Sometimes we may fall shy.
-If you have not achieved the goals that you have set, be kind to yourself, as long as you’re taking action towards those goals, and creating new ones as the need arises.
+Sometimes, we may fall short.
+If you have not achieved the goals that you have set, be kind to yourself as long as you’re taking action toward those goals and creating new ones as the need arises.

+6 Steps to Improving Self-Esteem